daler/dotfiles/_sources/starthere.rst.txt

 3.2: install apt packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 If you're on Linux and have root privileges, this is a quick way to install
-"the works" or a minimal set of packages.
+"the works" or optionally a minimal set of packages.
 You can inspect the files
 :file:`apt-installs.txt` or :file:`apt-installs-minimal.txt` for what will be
 installed.
 These are packages I find to be most useful (git, build-essential,
 meld, and so on).